GLOBAL MARKETS-Asia shares ease, dollar holds firm after Fed minutes

 The dollar rose overnight after the Fed's July minutes pointed to a steady course of rate hikes ahead.

-The Federal Reserve's minutes for its July meeting showed it was contemplating paring back the pace of future rate hikes in line with a slowdown in inflation but saw "little evidence" yet that pressures were easing.
+The Fed's minutes for its July meeting showed it was contemplating paring back the pace of future rate hikes in line with a slowdown in inflation but saw "little evidence" yet that pressures were easing.

+Reflecting the mixed mood, Wall Street futures dipped while European futures rose in Asian afternoon trade.

 Investors interpreted the minutes as a sign the U.S. tightening cycle could be less aggressive than forecast but showed Fed policymakers committed to raising rates till prices come under control.

-Higher yields helped strengthen the dollar which rose following the release of the minutes.
-However, in early Asian trade, the dollar index =USD gave up some of the overnight gains and was down 0.05% to 106.58.
+Higher yields helped strengthen the dollar, which rose following the release of the Fed minutes.
+In early Asian trade, the dollar index =USD gave up some of the overnight gains but rallied later in the day to gain 0.09% to be at 106.74.

 "The U.S. dollar got back onto a rallying tack ... and did so with some force, making this week's gains sizeable," CBA analysts wrote.